dhall-lang/dhall-lang/standard/multiline.md

                           ; "␣␣␣n␣␣␣" is a short-hand for "n spaces"

+The grammar enforces this by requiring a mandatory newline after the opening single quotes.

 A multi-line literal with more than one line takes the minimum indent over all
 lines: